 Instagram is often associated with selfies, influencers, and pictures of avocado toast.
 But it’s so much more than that.
 Businesses around the world are using the platform to advertise, and they’re getting serious results.
 From major brands to family-run shops, anyone can advertise on Instagram and should, especially when you consider the numbers.

 Instagram by the numbers:

-Yes, is a powerful platform when it comes to driving awareness, increasing customers and sharing your brand story.
+Yes, it's a powerful platform when it comes to driving awareness, increasing customers and sharing your brand story.

-In the article below, we’ll tell you everything you need to know about Instagram ads, and how to get the maximum results for your ads.
+In the article below, we’ll tell you everything you need to know about advertising on Instagram, and how to get the maximum results for your Instagram ad designs.

 Instagram ads show up on a user’s Instagram feed.
 The person or brand advertising pays to post the sponsored message, which appears in the form of a still image or video.
 The aim is to reach a specific audience of people, known as a target audience, and this group will be defined by you.